Hackin7/My-Stuff/about.md

 ## 2019-2020
 - Enrolled in Nanyang Junior College
 - Was in the Robotics Club as a CCA
-- Was in the team that got
+- Was in the robotics team (NYCasuals 2019) that got
     - 1st in RoboCupJunior Rescue CoSpace during RoboCup Singapore 2019 and
     - Best Presentation Award in RoboCupJunior Rescue Simulation during RoboCup Sydney 2019
 - Co-founded (and am currently the Vice President of) the NYCompSci Student Interest Group